 The Budget: A step towards future proofing the Employee Ownership Trust?

-The lead up to the 30th of October 2024 was rife with speculation about the changes that would be proposed by Labour in their first budget in 14 years.
-Various rumours were spreading around impending Capital Gains Tax (‘CGT’) increases, changes to the Inheritance Tax and Pensions regimes.
+The lead up to 30 October 2024 was rife with speculation about the changes that would be proposed by Labour in their first budget in 14 years.
+Various rumours were spreading around impending Capital Gains Tax (‘CGT’) increases and changes to the Inheritance Tax and Pensions regimes.
 Naturally experts around the country were anticipating how these would affect individuals and businesses in the UK.
 Rumours around changes to the Employee Ownership Trust (‘EOT’) legislation were eerily scarce and we took the view that no news is good news.
 With EOTs originally being a Liberal Democrat idea endorsed by the Conservatives in the coalition government as well as by Labour, it should, (in theory) be a politically neutral idea that could continue on long into the future.
-Many experts were singing from the same hymn sheet and felt that if the government were to take into account the results of the EOT consultation in September 2023, where EOT experts across the UK gave their recommendations on how EOTs could be strengthened, then the EOT could certainly stand the test of time.
+Many experts were singing from the same hymn sheet and felt that if the Government were to take into account the results of the EOT consultation in September 2023, where EOT experts across the UK gave their recommendations on how EOTs could be strengthened, then the EOT could certainly stand the test of time.

 The budget was delivered and it lived up to its billing

-With the delivery of the Autumn budget, speculation has now ended.
-Despite the raft of changes to the aforementioned regimes, from an EOT perspective it is positive news and positive change for EOTs.
 There were changes to Inheritance Tax (‘IHT’) reliefs such as Business Property Relief and Agricultural Property Relief and with pensions now being brought in to the scope of IHT, the overall outlook is bleak.

 The CGT regime also saw adjustments with headline rates increasing and Business Asset Disposal Relief (‘BADR’) seeing tapered increases in the coming years.
 Basic rate CGT has increased from 10% to 18%, with higher rate CGT increasing from 20% to 24%.
 BADR was one of the key reliefs afforded to risk-takers, originally providing them a reduced 10% rate of CGT on gains of up to £10m.
 This was then reduced to £1m at 10%.
 Whilst the £1m BADR lifetime limit has been retained, the reduced rate from which sellers would benefit will be increased to 14% from 6th April 2025 and then again up to 18% from 6 April 2026.